Guide to Orkney

 Read moreThe Yellowbird Gallery

-We've long been admirers of the artwork of Jon Thompson and Lesley Murdoch, who reside in the north west corner of Orkney, near the Brough of Birsay, and run the fantastic Yellowbird Gallery.
+We've long been admirers of the artwork of Jon Thompson and Lesley Murdoch, which can be seen in the fantastic Yellowbird Gallery, found in the north west corner of Orkney, near the Brough of Birsay.
 Read on to find out more about the Gallery and their work.

 Read moreTen more hidden gems of Orkney